EPD-WASM/WASMine/README.md

  * add option to compile via llvm to elf binary where runtime-lib is loaded as interpreter
  * llvm: generate call_indirect in code (-> generate function in LLVM IR and call) (prevent RT call) and bench
+ * add sigaltstack to maybe solve resource exhaustion detection problem
+ * split runtime into (linking / instance handling / cluster) and (resource management / execution context / tables / memories / etc.)
+ * rebuild parsing to only parse everything except code aot.
+Code should be split to "function pointers" which could be parsed on demand
+ * rebuild public api to only ever hand out empty "handle"-types (except cluster) which always just store the index of a slab resource in a cluster.
+E.e.
+"Module" does not follow this principle currently.